GitHubOctocatBot/welcome-to-github/README.md

 ### Using an editor to make changes

-Let’s make sure you have an editor on your computer.
-If you already know you do, then skip to the next step.
+Let’s make sure you have a text editor on your computer - this is what you'll use to actually make changes to your files.
+If you already know you have an editor, then skip to the next step.
 Otherwise, download and install either [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) and restart GitHub Desktop before proceeding to the next step.

 Let’s make a change to your GitHub Pages site, just like you did on GitHub.com, except this time we’re going to do it all from your computer.
 From GitHub Desktop, click the “Open in…” button in the middle of the screen to “open the repository in your external editor” that you just downloaded.
 In the left sidebar, click the `index.html` file to open it, and go ahead and add another line.
 Maybe, “Building websites is fun!
 You should try it too!” or whatever you want to add.
 Now switch back to GitHub Desktop, and you should see the change you made.